Be-Secure/BeSLighthouse/README.md

 ## Report Issue
 BeSLighthouse uses GitHub's integrated issue tracking system to record bugs and feature requests.
 If you want to raise an issue, please follow the recommendations below:

-* Before you log a bug, please search the {github}/issues[issue tracker] to see if someone has already reported the problem.
+* Before you log a bug, please search the [issue tracker](https://github.com/Be-Secure/BeSLighthouse/issues) to see if someone has already reported the problem.
-* If the issue doesn't already exist, {github}/issues/new[create a new issue].
+* If the issue doesn't already exist, [create a new issue](https://github.com/Be-Secure/BeSLighthouse/issues/new/choose).
 * Please provide as much information as possible with the issue report.
 We like to know the BeSLighthouse version you're using.
 * If possible, try to attach the screenshot of the issue.

 ## License
-BeSLighthouse is an Open Source software released under the https://www.apache.org/licenses/LICENSE-2.0.html[Apache 2.0 license].
+BeSLighthouse is an Open Source software released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).